 You hear so much about the cliches of men in Hollywood taking advantage of starry-eyed transplants that you almost think you’ll be numb, or at the least, unsurprised when you see it first hand.
 But when I witnessed it up close for the first time it had a pretty profound effect on me.
-In other words it made me sad as fuck.
-I became invested in the story of this woman and wanted to trace things back to the start for her… when her aspirations fueled a very courageous leap of faith.
-She is one of the most courageous people I know and this song is my way of reminding her of that and of the chimerical nature of chasing a dream and that despite what the manipulative fiends of this weird ass city say, it is ok to slow down and do what you need to do to feel good.
+In other words it made me really sad.
+I became invested in the story of this woman and wanted to trace things back to the start for her… when her aspirations fuelled a very courageous leap of faith.
+She is one of the most courageous people I know and this song is my way of reminding her of that and of the chimerical nature of chasing a dream and that despite what the manipulative fiends of this weird city say, it is ok to slow down and do what you need to do to feel good.

 Of course the only thing weirder than LA is the year 2020, which has re-contextualised everything.
 The song has become a makeshift mantra… it’s important to recognise when, even if only for a moment, we feel better.